atrakic/streamlit-ollama-playground/README.md

 # About this playground
-This project objective is try out different large language models (LLM) with all its dependencies locally in a containerized environment.
+This project objective is try out different large language models (LLM) and frameworks with all its dependenciesin a containerized environment.

 ## Local development